shhossain/computer_science/readme.md

 - C#

 ### Scripting Languages
-Ascripting language is a computer language that doesn't have to be compiled.One advantage of Scripting languages is that the code can be quickly edited and can be reexecuted.They can be used in server side of web applications and client side of web applications.
+A scripting language is a computer language that doesn't have to be compiled.One advantage of Scripting languages is that the code can be quickly edited and can be reexecuted.They can be used in server side of web applications and client side of web applications.

 Some Scripting Languages include:
 - Javascript